Lane Graph as Path: Continuity-preserving Path-wise Modeling for Online Lane Graph Construction: Introduction

 Lane graph is traditionally constructed with an offline map generation pipeline.
 However, autonomous driving demands a high degree of freshness in lane topology.
 Hence, online lane graph construction with vehicle-mounted sensors (\eg, cameras and LiDAR) is of great application value.

 An intuitive solution is to model the lane graph in a pixel-wise manner and adopt a segmentation-then-vectorization paradigm.
 For example, HDMapNet~\cite{hdmapnet} predicts a segmentation map and a direction map on dense bird's-eye-view (BEV) features.
 It then extracts the skeleton from the coarse segmentation map with a morphological thinning algorithm and extracts the graph topology by greedily tracing the single-pixel-width skeleton with the predicted direction map.
-Pixel-wise modeling incurs heuristic and time-consuming post-processing and often fails in complicated topology (see Fig.~\ref{fig:qualitative_comparison} row 3).
+Pixel-wise modeling incurs heuristic and time-consuming post-processing and often fails in complicated topology (see Fig.~\ref{fig:qualitative_comparison} row 3, Tab.~\ref{tab:postproc}).

 Lane graph is also modeled in a piece-wise manner~\cite{stsu}, which splits the lane graph into lane pieces at junction points (\ie, merging points and fork points) and predicts an inter-piece connectivity matrix.
 Based on the connectivity, pieces are linked and merged into the lane graph.
 However, piece-wise modeling breaks down the continuity of the lane.
-Aligning the pieces is a challenging problem, especially at complicated road intersections.
-And piece-wise modeling often breaks down the lane graph into fragmented short pieces which are hard for a neural network to learn to perceive (\eg, $V_1^{\text{piece}}$ in Fig.~\ref{fig:topo_model} (b)).
+At complicated road intersections, the fragmented short pieces are hard for a neural network to learn to detect (\eg, $V_1^{\text{piece}}$ in Fig.~\ref{fig:topo_model} (b)), let alone predict the connections.

 We argue that the path is the primitive of the lane graph.
 Human drivers focus on and drive along the continuous and complete paths instead of considering lane pieces.
-Autonomous vehicles also require path-specific guidance from lane graph for trajectory planning.
+Autonomous vehicles also require path-specific guidance from lane graph for trajectory planning~\cite{Dauner2023CORL}.
 Continuous paths play an important role in indicating the driving flow, while pixel-wise and piece-wise modeling often fail to merge pixels and pieces into continuous paths (see Fig.~\ref{fig:qualitative_comparison}).

 Motivated by this, we propose to model the lane graph in an alternative path-wise manner.
 We decouple the lane graph into a set of continuous paths with a proposed Graph2Path algorithm, perform path detection through set prediction~\cite{detr, maptr}, and extract a fine-grained lane graph with a Path2Graph algorithm.
 Based on this path-wise modeling, we propose an online lane graph construction framework, termed LaneGAP, which feeds onboard sensor data into an end-to-end network for path detection, and further transforms detected paths into a lane graph.